pokornyv/SPEpy/siam_infile.md

 - *PrecN* - convergence criterium used in calculation of the electron density
 - *alpha* - mixing parameter used in calculation of the thermodynamic self-energy (*siam_static*) or the Lambda vertex (*siam_parquet*, if *SCsolver* = 'iter'), alpha=1 means no mixing
-- *SCsolver* - method of solving the self-consistent equations for Lambda vertex, used only in *siam_parquet*
+- *SCsolver* - method of solving the self-consistent equations for Lambda vertex, used only in *siam_parquet* and *super_parquet*
-- *GFtype* - input Green function, lor - Loretzian, semi - semielliptic, gauss - gaussian,
+- *GFtype* - input Green function, lor - Loretzian, semi - semielliptic, gauss - gaussian (only for *siam_parquet* and *siam_static*),
-sc - simple-cubic lattice, sq - square lattice
+sc - supercondcting, finite gap, scinf - superconducting, infinite gap (only for *super_parquet*)
-- *calcSusc* - 0/1 switch whether calculate susceptibilities (it takes a lot of time), used only in *siam_static*
+- *calcSusc* - 0/1 switch whether calculate susceptibilities

 ### [IO] section